anishak20/Obs-astro-lab/README.md

 ```
 ## Usage

-Clone this repository and open the Jupyter notebook named ObsAstroLab (1).ipynb.
+Clone this repository and open the Jupyter notebook named `ObsAstroLab (1).ipynb`.
 Run the notebook cells in sequence to follow the full data analysis and visualization pipeline.

 ## Project Workflow